N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

-Suppose now that $E$ is flat over $S$; we will derive a contradiction.
-By \cref{lem:section_implies_flatness} we find a section $\sigma$ of $E \ra S$ through $\phi(t)$.
+Suppose now that $\closure{}{e}$ is flat over $S$; we will derive a contradiction.
+By \cref{lem:section_implies_flatness} we find a section $\sigma$ of $\closure{}{e} \ra S$ through $\phi(t)$.
 This section corresponds to a Cartier divisor $\overline{D}$ on $C/S$.
 This divisor is zero over $U$.
-Since $E_U\ra U$ is an isomorphism, we find that the generic point of $T$ also maps to the image of $\sigma$.
-Since $T$ is reduced, we deduce that $\phi:T \ra E$ factors via $\sigma$.
+Since $\closure{}{e}_U\ra U$ is an isomorphism, we find that the generic point of $T$ also maps to the image of $\sigma$.
+Since $T$ is reduced, we deduce that $\phi:T \ra \closure{}{e}$ factors via $\sigma$.
 As such, we find that the pullback of $\overline{D}$ to $T$ is linearly equivalent to the divisor $D$, a contradiction. \end{proof}

-\begin{lemma} Let $S$ be an integral noetherian scheme, and $U \sub S$ dense open.
-Let $f \colon X \ra S$ a quasi-separated finite-type morphism of schemes which is an isomorphism over $U$ and such that $f^{{-1}}U$ is scheme-theoretically dense in $X$.
+\begin{lemma} Let $S$ be a noetherian scheme and $U \sub S$ dense open.
+Let $f \colon X \ra S$ be a morphism of schemes locally of finite type and which is an isomorphism over $U$, and such that $f^{{-1}}U$ is schematically dense in $X$.
 Let $x \in X$ be a point.
-The following are equivalent: \begin{enumerate} \item $f$ is flat at $x$; \item there exists an open neighbourhood $V$ of $f(x)$ in S and a section $\sigma\colon V \ra X$ through $x$. \end{enumerate} \end{lemma} \begin{proof} $1 \implies 2$) Shrinking, we may assume $f$ is surjective and both $X$ and $S$ are affine, so $f$ is also separated.
+The following are equivalent: \begin{enumerate} \item $f$ is \'etale at $x$; \item $f$ is flat at $x$; \item there exists an open neighbourhood $V$ of $f(x)$ in S and a section $\sigma\colon V \ra X$ through $x$. \end{enumerate} \end{lemma} \begin{proof} $(1) \implies (2)$ is obvious.

+$(2) \implies (3)$: Shrinking, we may assume $f$ is surjective and of finite type, and both $X$ and $S$ are affine, so $f$ is also separated.
 Then by \cite[lemma 2.0]{Lutkebohmert1993On-compactifica} we find that $f$ is an isomorphism, in particular it has a section through $x$.

-$2 \implies 1$) Shrinking, we may again assume $X$ and $S=V$ are affine so $f$ separated.
-The image of $S$ in $X$ is a closed subscheme (by separatedness of $X/S$), and contains the scheme-theoretically-dense subscheme $f^{-1}U$.
-Hence the image of $S$ in $X$ is the whole of $X$, so $f$ is an isomorphism and hence flat. \end{proof}
+$(3) \implies (1)$: Shrinking, we may again assume $X$ and $S=V$ are affine so $f$ is separated.
+The image of $S$ in $X$ is a closed subscheme (by separatedness of $X/S$), and contains the schematically dense subscheme $f^{-1}U$.
+Hence the image of $S$ in $X$ is the whole of $X$, so $f$ is an isomorphism and hence \'etale. \end{proof}